falcosecurity/falco-website/content/en/docs/setup/packages.md

 If you choose `Yes`, `falcoctl` will periodically check for ruleset updates and, if a new update is available, will pull and install it.

-### Manual system setup {#manual-systemd-setup}
+### Manual configuration {#manual-configuration}

-You may need to complete the setup configuration if you are in one of the following cases:
-- you disabled the interactive installation (e.g., using the `FALCO_FRONTEND=noninteractive` env variable)
-- you don't have the `dialog` binary installed on your system
-- you chose the `Manual configuration` from the dialog
+If you chose `Manual configuration` from the dialog, you need to complete the setup configuration.

-Verify the available services:
+First, let's verify the available services:

 ```plain
 $ sudo systemctl list-unit-files "falco*"